Dillingen an der Donau

-Dillingen or Dillingen an der Donau (Dillingen at the Danube) is a town in Swabia, Bavaria, Germany.
+Dillingen an der Donau ([ˈdɪlɪŋən ʔan deːɐ̯ ˈdoːnaʊ]; officially Dillingen a.d.Donau; lit.
+'Dillingen on the Danube') is a town in Swabia, Bavaria, Germany.
 It is the administrative center of the district of Dillingen.

 Besides the town of Dillingen proper, the municipality encompasses the villages of Donaualtheim, Fristingen, Hausen, Kicklingen, Schretzheim and Steinheim.

 Schretzheim is notable for its 6th to 7th century Alemannic cemetery, 630 row graves in an area of 100 by 140 metres.

 History

 The counts of Dillingen ruled from the 10th to the 13th century; in 1258 the territory was turned over to the Prince Bishops of Augsburg.
 After the Reformation, the prince-bishops of Augsburg moved to the Catholic city of Dillingen and made it one of the centers of the Counter-Reformation.